Jonathan-Colon/DSSA-5102_Spring2025/READMEColonjo.md

 I downloaded the .json file containing my streaming history from Spotify
 <br>
 ### How was it extracted?​
-I was able to request the data via spotify, and then extracted it through converting it into a excel file<br>
+I was able to request the data via spotify, and then extracted it through converting it into an excel file<br>

 ### What program was used to clean the data?​
 Python<br>